4BangerKovaaks/kovaaks-playlist-compendium/README.md

 - **4BK: React As Much As Possible**	KovaaKsVibratingMaroonInfiltration [Explanation](https://www.youtube.com/watch?v=GA6XqJ50d2U&t)

+ *(Very difficult reactive, great for poeple who struggle reacting at all and already have a basis in tracking setup)*

 - **React (As much As You Can) 2** - KovaaKsCamouflagingZonedHell [Explanation](https://www.youtube.com/watch?v=GA6XqJ50d2U&t)

 - **4BK: Advanced Tracking Fundamentals** KovaaKsCallingYellowRifle

 - **4BK: Tracking Conditioning**	 KovaaKsBunnyhoppingWideDoor

+*(Conditioning meaning one/assisting scenario followed by a normal/hard version to get you used to harder scenarios and can also help with shaky aim)*

 ## > **Clicking & Targetswitching**